Health Indicator Report of Critical Congenital Heart Disease (CCHD) Screening

 How Are We Doing?Utah is compliant with State Statute and CCHD screening.

-How Do We Compare With the U.S.?The following websites have a listing of all states and current testing protocols:[[br]] [https://www.newsteps.org/cchd][[br]] [http://www.babysfirsttest.org/]
+How Do We Compare With the U.S.?The following website have a listing of all states and current testing protocols:[[br]] [http://www.babysfirsttest.org][[br]] [https://www.newsteps.org]

 Available Services[[br]]Utah Department of Health[[br]] Children with Special Health Care Needs[[br]] [http://health.utah.gov/cshcn] Utah Birth Defect Network[[br]] [http://health.utah.gov/birthdefect] Children's Heart Foundation[[br]] [http://www.childrensheartfoundation.org/] Intermountain Healing Hearts - Utah-based family support group[[br]] [http://www.intermountainhealinghearts.org/] March of Dimes[[br]] [https://www.marchofdimes.org/index.aspx] Mended Little Hearts[[br]] [https://mendedhearts.org/]